Welcome to today's edition of the Rush 24-7 podcast.

 You go do it.

-They make their money trying to tell candidates I can get you the independent vote.
+They make their money trying to tell candidates, I can get you the independent vote.

 They're not ideologues.

-They live and breathe in this great 20% of undecided voters, the independents or whatever, that's where they make their money.
+They live and breathe in this great 20% of undecided voters, the independents or whatever.

-That's what they go sell their abilities.
+That's where they go sell their abilities.

-And of course, um I I'm I'm not undecided, I'm not an independent.
+And of course, I'm not undecided.

 How do we win the independence without them in the November election, you mean, right, HR?

-How do we w?
+How do we won the Independence without?

-The independents flocked to the Republicans because they are appalled at what Obama is doing.
+The Independents flocked to the Republicans because they are appalled at what Obama is doing.

 They are appalled at the direction the liberals are taking the country.

-Because finally, more and more people than ever before are seeing as clearly as they've ever been able to see what liberalism is and what it does.
+Because finally, more and more people than ever before are seeing as clearly as they've ever been able to see what liberalism is and what it does to a society, to a country, to our fiscal standing, fiscal responsibility, what have you.

 We are broke.